rey/reyhan.org/_posts/2013-05-13-redirect-common-urls.md

 Continuing on this theme, **your website should redirect common URLs**.

-For example, if a user visits `http://example.com/contact`, expecting your website's Contact page where your Contact page actually lives at `http://example.com/contact_us.html` the user is going to have a bad time and probably a [404](http://en.wikipedia.org/wiki/HTTP_404) for their troubles.
+For example, if a user visits `http://example.com/contact`, expecting your website's Contact page where your Contact page actually lives at `http://example.com/contact_us.html` the user is going to have a bad time and probably a [404](http://en.wikipedia.org/wiki/HTTP_404) for their trouble.

 The solution is to redirect common URLs to their actual locations[^1].